dagi3d/paperclip-facecrop/README.md

 - [rest-client][rest-client]

 In order to use the Face.com service, you will also need to register in order to get your api key and api secret for your application.

+### lambdal.com
+- [rest-client][rest-client]

+In order to use the lambdal.com service, you will also need to register in order to get your api key for your application.

 Installation: